Is Lantus Right for You? An Evidence-Based Breakdown

 Lantus at a glance:

-Lantus has become one of the more talked-about names in the insulin / insulin analog space.
+Lantus has become one of the more talked-about names in the long-acting basal insulin analog space.
 The clinical reality is more nuanced than the headlines suggest, and most of what matters fits in a few sentences.
-Insulin and its analogs replace or supplement endogenous insulin secretion, lowering blood glucose by promoting cellular glucose uptake and inhibiting hepatic glucose production.
+Insulin glargine is a long-acting analog.

 What is Lantus?

-The drug class insulin / insulin analog works by targeting specific receptor pathways.
+The drug class long-acting basal insulin analog works by targeting specific receptor pathways.
 Here's what to expect.

 How Lantus Works in the Body

 The pharmacokinetics matter for daily use.
-Lantus has a half-life of varies — minutes for rapid-acting analogs, hours for basal analogs, which determines how often it is dosed.
-The standard route of administration is subcutaneous injection (insulin pump or pen); IV in hospital settings, and the typical schedule is varies — basal once or twice daily; bolus before meals.
+Lantus has a half-life of ~12 hours (effective duration ~24 hours), which determines how often it is dosed.
+The standard route of administration is subcutaneous injection (SoloStar pen or vial), and the typical schedule is once daily, same time each day.

 For more detail on the underlying biology, see our breakdown of how Lantus works.